-In addition to aspects of coordination, the fellow will be able to work on a variety of research-related aspects of the study including:
+The fellow will be able to work on a variety of research-related aspects of both projects including:

 - Participating in stakeholder engagement activities

-- PhD in an applied clinical discipline (e.g., Psychology, Kinesiology, Nursing, Medicine, Public Health)
+- PhD in a related applied clinical discipline (e.g., Epidemiology, Public Health, Kinesiology, Nursing, Nutrition, Psychology, Medicine)